cossacklabs/themis/tools/README.md

 All of them accept plaintext input and produce base64-encoded encrypted output (or vice versa for decryption).
-The _user context_ can be provided as an optional last argument.
+The _associated context_ can be provided as an optional last argument.

 Token protect mode produces and accepts _two_ strings separated by a comma: the encrypted data followed by the authentication token.